58,000 Quebec Students to Strike This Week for Paid Internships

 “It shows progress is being made and that our movement has them worried,” she said.

 Undergraduate and graduate social work students from McGill will be on strike from Nov.
 19 to the 23, and faculty from McGill’s School of Social Work announced Wednesday classes will be cancelled to stand in solidarity with their students.
-The university’s administration has since announced they won’t be enforcing their decision, mentioning their decision to cancel classes goes against the school’s regulations, collective agreements and the student charter of rights.
+The university’s administration said they won’t be enforcing their decision, mentioning their decision to cancel classes goes against the school’s regulations, collective agreements and the student charter of rights.

 “As social work students we’re taught that activism and solidarity is something that we have to keep very close to our hearts and it’s something that we have to partake in for the greater good,” said Jacqueline Ohayon, an undergraduate student who helps run the Social Work Student Association at McGill.